 iMovie gives you full option to use this advanced picture in picture effect.
 Drag videos to iMovie and open your iMovie project, then follow the steps to learn how to create picture in picture in iMovie.

-- Part 2: An easier way to add picture in picture effect to video
+Part 1: An easier way to add a picture in picture effect to video with Filmora

 Step 1.
 Turn "Show Advanced Tools" on